leprojetcastor/castor/paper/paper.md

  - linear algebra computations [@blaslapack:00],
  - graphical representations [@vtk:2000].

 This high-level semantic/low-level language coupling makes it possible to gain efficiency in the developpement, while ensuring performance for applications.
 In addition, direct access to data structures allows users to optimize the most critical parts of their code.
 Finally, a complete documentation is available, as well as continuous integration unit tests.
-All of this makes it possible to meet the needs of teaching (notebooks using c++ interpreter such as Cling), academic research and industrial applications at the same time.
+All of this makes it possible to meet the needs of teaching (notebooks using C++ interpreter such as Cling), academic research and industrial applications at the same time.

 # State of the field